pythonkenyard/TDBuploader/README.md

 -BeyondHD

 #Status update 2022.08.11:
+# **This tool is no longer supported.
-# **L4G has expanded support for torrentdb so this is no longer required as a functional tool**
+L4G has expanded support for torrentdb so this is no longer required as a functional tool**
    https://github.com/L4GSP1KE/Upload-Assistant